INTO THE YONDER

 Trail Info

-TRAIL DISTANCE: 8.7 Miles
+8.7 Miles

-TRAIL TYPE: In & out
+In & Out

 You will love: A true experience of a gritty, physical experience on the Appalachian trail.
 This hike is hungry cardio monster.
-It is a well maintained trail system, leading to multiple outcrop views and a big summit view experience.
+It is a well-maintained trail system, leading to multiple outcrop views and a big summit view experience.

 You need to know: